guettli/DJANGO_SETTINGS_MODULE/README.md

 get an overview.

 Here is a list of options on how to solve this exception, which is well known in the context of the django web framework.

+Solution2: .pth file
+Solution3: set environment variable in PyCharm
+Solution4: set environment variable in activate.sh (does not work, if you want to call the test from PyCharm)
+Solution5: make test.py to a module and add above lines to `test/__init__.py`